hmlu36/slidev/main.md

 ---
 # try also 'default' to start simple
 theme: default
+# title of your slide, will auto infer from the first header if not specified
+title: 'New小組敬拜'
+# titleTemplate for the webpage, `%s` will be replaced by the page's title
+titleTemplate: '%s'
 # random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev
 background: https://source.unsplash.com/collection/94734566/1920x1080